 For story templates and highlight covers, use the clearest colors in your palette.
 For photos, let the palette guide what you shoot, which backgrounds you choose, and how warm or cool you edit.

-Use the Color Palette Generator to extract colors from a photo that already feels like your brand.
+Use the Color Palette Generator to extract colors from a photo, or use the Image Color Picker to copy one exact brand color that already feels like your brand.
 Then compare the result with the curated Instagram color palettes.
 If one color keeps appearing in both, that is probably a strong anchor for your feed.

 FAQ